Humanitarian engineering: Training and education

+UC Berkeley offers a Master's in Development Engineering, in a program with a focus on utilizing technology to make a positive societal impact.
+This degree is offered through the Blum Center for Developing Economies, and features faculty from six different colleges at the school.
+The program includes research and service learning projects designed to support communities at domestically and abroad.

 Other schools such as Arizona State University, Purdue University, Penn State University, Dartmouth College, and many others have begun to offer majors, minors, and graduate programs in Humanitarian Engineering.

 Prominent organizations

 Engineers Without Borders

 EWB is an umbrella organization with chapters in multiple universities and organizations across the globe.
+EWB chapters founded across the globe operate as separate entities, but some are jointly coordinated through EWB-International.
 Its focus is on creating engineering projects that help marginalized communities across the globe.
 These projects are conducted by chapter organizations and emphasize education and sustainability.
 It also has a secondary focus on utilizing like-minded organizations to cut across borders and create change.
+Engineers Without Borders chapters are frequently found in universities, and utilize the mission of humanitarian engineering as a vector for hands on service learning.

 Engineers Against Poverty

 EAP is an organization that focuses on creating independent projects that focus on helping marginalized communities.
 These independent projects are then collaborated on with strategic partners.
 Projects mainly focus on education, infrastructure, and oil and gas.

 RedR

 Formerly called "Register of Engineers for Disaster Relief," this organization is an international NGO that works to support organizations and individuals that are addressing humanitarian emergencies, offer opportunities for people to participate in this work both directly and indirectly, and support any initiatives that fall within the field of humanitarian engineering.
 REDR primarily focuses on training relief organizations to help communities hurt by recent disasters.